korningf/arch-ops/box/dsp/win/devpc.md

 However, some corporate environments disallow a full Cygwin POSIX.

-The following assumes this is the case and relies on GitBahs instead.
+The following assumes this is the case and relies on GitBash instead.